A Higher-Order Correct Fast Moving-Average Bootstrap for Dependent Data: Introduction

 \section{Introduction}

-Inference based on first-order asymptotics can be misleading with asymptotic confidence intervals having the wrong probability coverage.
-This is especially true in the presence of serial dependence where asymptotic theory often requires larger sample sizes than for i.i.d.\ data to apply.
+Inference based on first-order correct asymptotics can be misleading with confidence intervals having erratic probability coverage.
+It is especially true in the presence of serial dependence where first-order asymptotics often requires larger sample sizes than for i.i.d.\ data to apply.
 Resampling methods for time series help to obtain confidence intervals with better finite sample properties.
 Bootstrap methods for moment condition models have been extensively discussed under various dependence structures by, for example, \cite{hall_bootstrap_1996}, \cite{brown_generalized_2002}, \cite{inoue_bootstrapping_2006}, and \cite{davidson_bootstrap_2006}.
 If bootstrap methods for $m$-dependent and strongly mixing data can achieve higher-order correctness (\cite{hall_bootstrap_1996}, \cite{inoue_bootstrapping_2006}), they are computationally too intensive, once applied to heavy numerical estimation procedures.
 For a book-length review, see e.g.\ \cite{lahiri_resampling_2010}.